Setting up your environment for Amazon RDS Custom for SQL Server - Amazon Relational Database Service

 1. To keep the default options, choose Next.

-2. To change options, choose the appropriate CIDR block range for the VPC and two of its subnets, and then choose Next.
+2. To change options, choose the appropriate availability configuration, networking configuration, and RDP access configuration, and then choose Next.

 Read the description of each parameter carefully before changing parameters.